01 of 09

 Adding Drainage to Kiddie Pool Garden Planter

 The first step is to cut drainage holes in the bottom of your kiddie pool with the utility knife.
 This isn’t difficult if you have a sharp blade.
-Cut lots of large holes (approximately 1” square, but this is only a guideline, they can be any size or shape that’s easy to cut) in the bottom of your pool.Continue to 3 of 9 below.
+Cut lots of large holes (approximately 1” square) in the bottom of your pool.Continue to 3 of 9 below.

 03 of 09